 The CMHR was recognized for its efforts to create a rich museum experience for people of all abilities – in wayfinding and physical accessibility, exhibition design, visitor services, public programming, and interactions with both digital and non-digital content.

-View a video about the Museum's inclusive features, available for use as B-roll or online footage with media coverage.
+View a video - will open in a new tab about the Museum's inclusive features, available for use as B-roll or online footage with media coverage.
 High resolution photographs are also available upon request.

 "We committed to a 'design-for-all' approach at the earliest stages in our development, and our standards continue to evolve as we work with the disability community and our visitors, learning what works and what doesn't," said CMHR President and CEO John Young.
 "Being internationally recognized helps build awareness and sensitivity across our entire industry, which can help improve accessibility standards everywhere."

-Corey Timpson, the CMHR's Vice-President of Exhibitions, Research and Design, will present the Museum's inclusive approach to 5,000 delegates from over 30 countries who are attending this week's conference in Japan.
-The IAUD is an organization based in Japan that promotes the creation, through products and services, of a society where more people feel comfortable to live.
+Corey Timpson, the CMHR's Vice-President of Exhibitions, Research and Design, will present the Museum's inclusive approach - will open in a new tab to 5,000 delegates from over 30 countries who are attending this week's conference in Japan.
+The IAUD - will open in a new tab is an organization based in Japan that promotes the creation, through products and services, of a society where more people feel comfortable to live.

 Highlights of the Museum's approach to inclusive design can be found in the attached backgrounder.